Etosha, Skeleton Coast & Sossusvlei

 Includes:

-• Transport in a safari vehicle with a pop-up roof
+• Transport in a safari vehicle with air-conditioning and charging port

 • 5 nights camping & camping equipment